2023 Columbus Crew season

 The 2023 Columbus Crew season was the club's 28th season of existence and their 28th consecutive season in Major League Soccer, the top flight of soccer in the United States and Canada.
 The first match of the season was on February 25 against Philadelphia Union.
 It was the first season under head coach Wilfried Nancy.
+This was also the first season since 2016 without former captain Jonathan Mensah and midfielder Artur.

 The Crew won the MLS Cup against Los Angeles FC, their third league championship and second since 2020.